2 Copywriting Formulas for Converting More Sales

 You want to figure out which feature is your unique selling proposition (USP).

-In what way is your product better than your competition.
+How is your product better than your competition.
 How is it more unique?
 What can it do or provide that others can’t?

 Maybe it has a hard-to-find ingredient.
 Maybe it tastes better.
 Maybe it promotes faster recovery (referring to the protein supplement example.)